Aeina9/School-Projects/README.md

-# Amy Nguyen, Fall 2021 - Spring2022
+# Amy Nguyen, Fall 2021 - Spring 2022
-Upper division school projects, homeworks, and labs from University of Minnesota CSCI Classes
+Highlight of upper division class work from the University of Minnesota

 - CSCI 3081: Program Design and Development (C++)
 - CSCI 4061: Introduction to Operating Systems (C)